 Striving to provide top-notch educational services via complementary music camps, scholarships, and recognizing the area's finest music educators

 A graduate of Lebanon Valley College, Brandon has expanded his love of music--from a local musician and songwriter, to the President and Founder of the Central Pennsylvania Music Hall of Fame.

 With her Master's Degree in Music Education (from Lebanon Valley College), Holly serves as the CPMHOF's Director of Education.
 Holly was the recipient of a 2020 Teacher Impact Award for the tremendous positive impact she has made as an educator.
-She's also a singer/songwriter, who has performed with multiple bands.
+She's also an emerging children's music artist.